 In all reality, spending time trying to improve in your areas of weakness is not how the professional world operates.

-What Is The Idea of A Unique Ability?
+What Is The Idea Of A Unique Ability?

 A Unique Ability, by definition, is the essence of what you love to do and do best.
 This ability is something that comes rather naturally to you, brings you joy and energy, and is likely obvious to those around you.